 My identities and positionality

-I am queer, white, Ashkenazi Jew-ish, cis/femme, and an animist.
-I walk on the lands of my home as an uninvited guest, and I honor the labor and love of the original and ongoing stewards of this land, including the Multnomah, Clackamas, Kathlamet, Tualatin Kalapuya, Cowlitz, Bands of Chinook, and many other Indigenous Peoples that have lived, traded, and moved through this region since time immemorial.
-The name of my practice honors those from whom I have received the gift of life, my human and plant ancestors.
+I walk with the lands and beings of my home as an uninvited guest.
+I honor the labor and love of the original and ongoing stewards of this land, including the Multnomah, Clackamas, Kathlamet, Tualatin Kalapuya, Cowlitz, Bands of Chinook, and many other Indigenous Peoples that have lived, traded, and moved through this region since time immemorial.
+I benefit from white privilege, and I am in loving labor to destroy whiteness, while actively co-creating the world to come.
+This includes paying reparations and redistributing money, prioritizing PIC abolition, advocating for Palestinian freedom, and working toward justice and liberation for all.

 If you’re interested in hearing more about my path to becoming a Certified Forest Therapy Guide, you can listen to a conversation I had with my dear friend and coach, Megan Leatherman of A Wild New Work on her wonderful podcast!